-BTS Targeted Lines
+BTS Targeted Rail Mass Transit Lines

-BTSG view a country that has adequate infrastructure in place as a crucial factor to uplift the living standards of people across the country.
-To become a part of this advancement, BTSG's focus will be spread over not only rail mass transit but also other infrastructure projects in the next 5 years.
-BTS Group is targeting an additional 81.2km of rail mass transit in the Greater Bangkok and also exploring other projects such as U-Tapao International Airport and Motorway.
+BTSG views a country that has adequate infrastructure in place as a crucial factor to uplift the living standards of people across the country.
+To become a part of this advancement, its focus will be spread over not only rail mass transit but also other transportation projects in the next five years.
+Currently, BTSG are targeting an additional 77.5km of rail mass transit in the Greater Bangkok area.